What is the National Heritage Monument?

 The National Heritage Monument (also referred to as the NHM) and the Long March to Freedom (LMTF) is an extensive public urban development, conceived as a prominent and iconic South African National Heritage and Tourism initiative.
 Both the NHM and LMTF are owned by the National Heritage Project Non-Profit Company.

-What is The Long March to Freedom?
+What is the Long Walk to Freedom?